Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Additional fields](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields01.png "[Additional fields]")

 The *Additional fields* sub-tab cannot be edited here.
-The warning message *Please save customer/supplier first* is displayed.
+The notice *Please save customer/supplier first* is displayed.

-To add additional fields, select a newly created customer/supplier in the *Customer/supplier list* tab and click the *Additional fields* sub-tab.
+To add additional fields, select the corresponding customer/supplier in the *Customer/supplier list* tab and click the *Additional fields* sub-tab.
 For detailed information, see [Additional fields](#additional-fields-1).

 - [SAVE]
-Click this button to save any changes made.
+  No data can be saved at this point in this sub-tab.
+To access this sub-tab to add data, select the corresponding customer/supplier in the *Customer/Supplier list* tab.

+[comment]: <> (vgl sub tab delivery addresses -> entweder überall den save / new/reset / ... löschen buttons aufführen oder überall weglassen. )

 ### Drop shipping